chiella01/Fully-Automated-and-Secured-Terraform-Infrastructure-with-CICD-pipeline/README.md

 ### Run the pipeline

-Go back to your local, open your  project on VSCODE Open the **Jenkinsfile** and comment the terraform block section of the pipeline script
+Go back to your local machine, open your  project on VSCODE Open the **Jenkinsfile** and comment the terraform block section of the pipeline script
 ![alt text](./ReadmeImages/12.png)
 Save the changes in both files